instantOS/instantos.github.io/docs/neovim.md

 instantOS comes preconfigured with my personal Neovim setup.
 This has a few unique features which I will list here.

-## Install on other Distros
+## Install on other distros

-This config should be roughly distro agnostic, as long as you have the required packages installed using your respective package manager.
-MacOS should also work, although it has not been tested in a while.
+This config should be roughly distro-agnostic, as long as you have the required packages installed using your respective package manager. macOS should also work, although it has not been tested in a while.

 ### Requirements

 - Neovim 0.12.0 or higher
 - Git (for plugin management)
-- Npm (for Mason Lsp)
+- npm (for Mason LSP)
-- Gcc (For Treesitter)
+- GCC (for Tree-sitter)
 - `ins`

 ### Installation